softwareunderground/swung-org/proposals/02_birs-financial-support.md

 <!-- Again, think about the near-term, e.g. for a proof-of-concept, and the longer -->
 <!-- term, e.g. for a full implementation.
 Think about your own role in the -->
 <!-- implementation. -->

-Event organizers will gather information about participants that confirmed their in-person assistance, regarding their financial needs to cover the travel expenses.
-A list of candidates will be built after this information.

 Software Underground could provide the fundings for covering beneficiaries' costs in advance, and/or through reimbursement.